Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Exploration

 \subsection{Novelty}

+Novelty refers to the aspect of something being new, original, or unique.
 The design methodology community has a rich body of work classifying and defining novelty.
 A common distinction is `psychological novelty' (P-novelty) versus `historical novelty' (H-novelty).
 A design is considered P-novel if the idea is new for the person who generated it.
 In contrast, a design is H-novel if an idea has never appeared in history before~\cite{boden2009computer}.
-If we treat our generative model as the designer and consider the dataset it has seen as the set of designs that our model knows, we argue that the P-novelty can be estimated for a DGM.
+If we treat our generative model as the `designer' and consider the dataset as the set of designs that the designer has seen, we argue that the P-novelty can be estimated for a DGM.
 However, since we can't assume that our dataset is comprised of every design ever conceptualized, estimating H-novelty is challenging, even if we use the dataset as a reference distribution.

-\paragraph{Inter-Sample Distance~(Figure~\ref{fig:ISD})} A simple metric to measure the P-novelty of a generated sample is the distance to the nearest other generated sample.
-In this simple form, the metric is a strong assessment of local novelty.
-However, the metric has also been relaxed to use the distance to the $n^{th}$ nearest neighbor~\cite{lehman2011abandoning}.
+Next, we provide a few methods to estimate novelty.

-\paragraph{Nearest Datapoint~(Figure~\ref{fig:NDS})} The nearest datapoint metric (previously introduced as a similarity metric in Section~\ref{realism}) is a P-novelty metric, measuring how far from the nearest datapoint a generated sample is.
+\paragraph{Nearest Datapoint~(Figure~\ref{fig:NDS})} The nearest datapoint metric (previously introduced as a similarity metric in Section~\ref{realism}) could be used as a P-novelty metric, measuring how far from the nearest datapoint a generated sample is.
 Whereas the metric was best minimized as a metric for accuracy, when used to evaluate novelty, a larger score is preferable.
 Nearest datapoint is a very insightful metric when checking for data copying, where the DGM will overfit and memorize individual datapoints to replicate while sampling.
 One limitation of the metric is its large sensitivity to individual datapoints.
 Nevertheless, the nearest datapoint metric has been used in design literature~\cite{chen2021padgan} to demonstrate the capability of deep generative models to create novel designs.

+\paragraph{Inter-Sample Distance~(Figure~\ref{fig:ISD})} Another simple metric to estimate the P-novelty of a generated sample is the distance to the nearest other generated sample.
+In this simple form, the metric is a strong assessment of how unique a sample is in its local neighborhood.
+However, the metric has also been relaxed to use the distance to the $n^{th}$ nearest neighbor~\cite{lehman2011abandoning}.